UBaer21/UB.scad/Images/README.md

-# There are known Issues with OpenScad version 21.01
+# There are known Issues with OpenScad version 21.01 using these scripts

 …use a higher [dev snapshot build](http://openscad.org/downloads.html#snapshots)